WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 mechanism, *continuations*, that can be used by language providers to construct their own language specific features.

+## Continuations

-A continuation represents a suspended execution stack.
+A continuation represents a snapshot of execution on a particular stack.
 Stack switching is realised by instructions for suspending and resuming continuations.
+Continuations are composable, meaning that when a suspended continuation is resumed it is spliced onto the current continuation.
+This splicing establishes a parent-child relationship between the current and resumed continuation.
 In this respect the design provides a form of *asymmetric coroutines*.

+SL: Perhaps the following paragraph belongs elsewhere

-Continuations are composable, meaning that when a continuation is resumed it is spliced onto the current execution stack.
-This preserves the caller-callee relationship between stacks meaning that no special plumbing is needed in order to compose non-local control features with built-in control effects such as traps, exceptions, and embedder integration.
+The parent-child relationship aligns with the caller-callee relationship for standard function calls meaning that no special plumbing is needed in order to compose the non-local control features we define with built-in non-local control features such as traps, exceptions, and embedder integration.

 When suspending, we provide a tag and payload, much like when raising an exception.
-Correspondingly, when resuming a continuation a *handler* is installed which specifies a different behaviour for each of the different kinds of tag with which the continuation may subsequently be suspended.
-Unlike normal exception handlers such *effect handlers* are passed the continuation as well as the tag and its payload.
+Correspondingly, when resuming a suspended continuation a *handler* is installed which specifies different behaviours for the different kinds of tag with which the resumed continuation may subsequently be suspended.
+Unlike for a normal exception handler the handler is passed the suspended continuation as well as a payload.

-We also offer an alternative to the interface based on suspending and resuming continuations by way of an instruction for directly switching between stacks.
+We also offer an alternative to the interface based on suspending and resuming continuations by way of an instruction for direct switching between continuations.
+Direct switching combines suspending the current continuation with resuming a previously suspended peer continuation.
+Direct switching *does not* establish a parent-child relationship between the current continuation and its peer.
 In this respect the design provides a form of *symmetric coroutines*.

+SL: Perhaps the following paragraph belongs elsewhere

-Direct switching to a continuation is semantically equivalent to suspending the current execution stack and then resuming another continuation, but can (and should) be optimised.
+Direct switching to a suspended peer continuation is semantically equivalent to suspending the current continuation with a special switch tag whose payload is the suspended peer continuation in the context of a handler which resumes the peer continuation.
+However, direct switching can (and should) be optimised to avoid the need to switch control to the handler before switching control to the peer.

 <!-- SL: I've done a quick polishing pass, but I think the rest of this -->
 <!-- motivation section still has plenty of room for improvement. -->